aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

 Set up Virtual Private Cloud peering on UpCloud
 ===============================================

 Virtual Private Cloud (VPC) peerings enable traffic between two networks on different accounts or platforms.
-A peering needs to be establised from both connecting components to be activated.
+A peering needs to be established from both connecting components to be activated.

 Learn how to establish a VPC peering connection between Aiven and UpCloud.